ppseguel/-ppseguel.github.io/pages/research.md

 #### <u>Data workflow: Academy awards demographics and popularity</u>
 <i>This project explores the relationship between data from academy awards winners for best actor/actress and movies.
-More specifically our goals are to:
+More specifically our goals are to:</i>
-1. Analyze the relationship between social media popularity of oscar winning actors/actresses (Facebook likes for actors/actresses) and their social demographics (race/ethnicity, sexual orientation and religion).
+1. <i>Analyze the relationship between social media popularity of oscar winning actors/actresses (Facebook likes for actors/actresses) and their social demographics (race/ethnicity, sexual orientation and religion).</i>
-2. Analyze the relationship between award winning movies in terms of IMDB recommendation (number of user reviews and IMDB rating scores) and social media popularity (facebook likes for the movie).
+2. <i>Analyze the relationship between award winning movies in terms of IMDB recommendation (number of user reviews and IMDB rating scores) and social media popularity (facebook likes for the movie).</i>
-3. Analyze relations between actors’ characteristics (race/ethnicity, sexual orientation, religion and social media popularity) and movie’s popularity scores(metacritic ratings,imdb score)</i>
+3. <i>Analyze relations between actors’ characteristics (race/ethnicity, sexual orientation, religion and social media popularity) and movie’s popularity scores(metacritic ratings,imdb score)</i>

 <b>Tools used: SQL, Python, Tableau</b>